 When we understand a new word in a language that we are learning, our brains release dopamine, a neurotransmitter that makes us feel accomplished and happy.
 The same neurotransmitter is also responsible for motivation, so knowing more words can help you understand Korean better and thus feel more motivated to learn the language.

 You can use countless resources on the internet to learn new words.
-Ling app can come in handy since we have uploaded many blogs that could help you enhance your knowledge, like Korean health vocabulary, airport vocabulary, and daily life vocabulary.
+Ling app can come in handy since we have uploaded many blogs that could help you enhance your knowledge, like Korean health vocabulary, airport vocabulary, motivational phrases, books to learn Korean, and daily life vocabulary.

 Korean Word Families